Richard-Lynch/DSA_Anton/slides/02_lab1_assignment1.md

 blue channels, respectively.
 The `unsigned char` data type is a good representation of 1 byte in C.
 Use the `memset()` function to clear the entire image to white.
 Use `free()` to deallocate the memory before the program exits.
-Note that on exit our leaked memory will be automatically freed, but it's helpful to free everything that we allocate, as everything else left over might help us find a leak.
+Note that this memory will be automatically freed anyway on progam exit, but it's a good habit to free everything that we allocate as it will help us spot genuine leaks later.

 ###Task 2